Your privacy

 You can learn more about our Complaints Policy via the following link: World Vision Australia Complaints Policy.

-You can view and update your personal information by logging in to your My World Vision online account.
-If you are visiting for the first time, you can easily register using your email address or by contacting our Supporter Experience Team on 13 32 40 (Mon-Fri 9am-5pm AEST/AEDT).
-Once you have an account and are logged in you can change your personal details, view your Annual Tax Statements, and exchange messages with your sponsored child.
+You can view and update your personal information, view annual tax statements or communicate with your sponsored child by logging in to your My World Vision online account.
+If you are visiting for the first time, our Supporter Experience Team on 13 32 40 (Mon-Fri 9am-5pm AEST/AEDT) can help.

 You can also request to access the personal information we hold about you, update or correct the information we have collected, or let us know your communications preferences by calling our Supporter Experience Team.